material-components/material-components-web/packages/mdc-slider/README.md

 Continuous sliders allow users to make meaningful selections that don’t require a specific value.

+Note: The step size for value quantization is, by default, 1.
+To specify a custom step size, provide a value for the `step` attribute on the `input` element.

 <img src="images/continuous-slider.png" alt="Continuous slider with a value of 50">

 ```html